 When I came back out we smiled at each other and I went back to my wife.
 She followed and asked who this woman was.
 I said my wife.
 This seemed to be the wrong answer.

 She asked to borrow cigarette and I gave her one.
 She broke it and threw it on the floor.
 She did this three times.
 She started speaking of how I had led her on, how I was ignoring the fact that I really wanted her, we both knew it and stormed off.
 A fellow whispered in my ear that whatever I did sure pissed her off, and I might want be careful, because she was a witch who lived down by the water.

 Before I had a chance to thank him she was back and the crowd cleared out of her way as she dramatically raised her arms up and her hands over head and brought the wrath of some unknown gods down on me.
 She was likely speaking Gaelic, I didn’t understand a word of it, but I knew something was about to happen, something life changing.
 All those memories of bare feet in the woods came rushing back all at once and time stood still.

 I half expected to turn into a frog to be honest.
 I have to say, the experience felt authentic.
 Especially her piercing screams and curses as she was drug out and the proprietor apologized and tried to make sure I was okay.

-That marriage fell apart, and later I did date a lady who took me to my first pagan gathering.
+Later I did date a lady who took me to my first pagan gathering.
 It didn’t feel right.
 There was no smell of peat burning in the stove, there was no darkness, just light.
 We stood in a circle and announced the name of our gods.
 All I could think to say was “Elvis.”
 Nobody batted an eye.